masum184e/handbook/web/javascript.md

 # Scope

-A variable declared with `var` can be access outside it's block scope but not outside of functions local scope.
+A variable declared with `var` can be access outside it's block scope (**not global scope**) but not outside of functions local scope.

 ## Lexical Scope